Last Updated: March 08, 2021

-- Use strong points that establish your opinions and specific, relevant examples which reinforce that establishment.
+- Use strong points that establish opinions and specific, relevant examples which reinforce that opinion.

 - Always keep an eye open for grammatical errors and spelling mistakes.

-- In the conclusion write a line or two in support of the other opposing view; this shows emotional and intellectual maturity, will result in a more favorable view of your essay by the corrector.
+- In the conclusion write a line or two in support of the other opposing view; this shows emotional and intellectual maturity and will result in a better grade.
+But reinforce the initial viewpoint at the end.

-- Practice, practice and more practice is the only key to success.
-A minimum of three practice essays are required to just get the feel of this section.
-More practice would help in perfecting your writing skills and timing skills.
+- Practice, practice, and more practice is the only key to success.
+A minimum of three practice essays is required to just get the feel of this section.
+More practice would help in perfecting writing and timing skills.

-- Never waver from the points that you are making.
-This will give an impression that you are confused and unsure of what you are talking about.
+- Never waiver from the points that are being made.
+This will give an impression that the student is confused and unsure of what they are talking about.

-- Choose the side that you are going to support carefully and stick to it.
-Do not keep jumping from side to side or try having it both ways as it will lead to lack of clarity and time.
+- Choose the side that will be supported carefully and stick to it.
+Do not keep jumping from side to side or try having it both ways as it will lead to a lack of clarity and time.

-- Never give generalized examples or use first person pronouns unless you are quoting a personal experience as an example.
+- Never give generalized examples or use first-person pronouns unless quoting a personal experience as an example.

-These tips hand in hand with continuous practice and dedication will definitely help you score a perfect six in this section.
+These tips hand in hand with continuous practice and dedication will help the student score a perfect six in this section.